danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

 method apply accuracy, precision, F1 score and related indicators to measure the validty of the model.
 Splitting the entire dataframe between the train and test sets are essential to avoid biased results.
-The `train_df` is initially used to study and determine the appropriate model for the dataframe.
+The `train_df` is used only to study and determine the appropriate model.
+For this study, the split of dataframe between train and test sets conducted with the ratio of 4:1.
+It is important to ramdomly allocate the incidences between the data sets.
+First `set.seed` will ramdomize the incidences in the frame, followed by the division.
+Once the statistical model is discovered and validated, the same model will be used to

 ``` r
 #Train,Test Split